These two music streaming platforms are similar in more ways than one. So between Spotify vs Pandora, which should you go for?

-Like Spotify, Pandora also has licensing deals with Merlin, which affords them an equally extensive indie category.
+Pandora’s licensing deals with Merlin affords them an equally extensive indie category.
 Over 57 stations can be found in Pandora’s Indie collection, with some garnering over 4.6 million listeners.

-Spotify offers a wide selection of podcasts – 2.2 million titles, to be exact.
+Spotify offers a wide selection of podcasts – 3.6 million titles, to be exact.
 In recent years, the streaming service has been steadily improving its podcast offerings by acquiring more content specialists.
-These include companies like Anchor, Betty Labs, Gimlet Media, The Ringer, Parcast, and more recently, Megaphone.
+These include companies like Anchor, Betty Labs, Gimlet Media, The Ringer, Parcast, and Megaphone.

 Spotify is currently the home of exclusive shows like The Michelle Obama Podcast, The Joe Rogan Experience, and Dax Shepard’s Armchair Expert.
 It’s also the exclusive streaming partner for League of Legends.

-In 2021, Warner Music Group and Spotify are setting out to develop a new series of “music-focused podcasts”.
-The episodes will highlight stories from Warner Music’s artists and hits from their music catalog.
+In 2021, Warner Music Group and Spotify developed a new series of “music-focused podcasts”.
+The episodes highlighted stories from Warner Music’s artists and hits from their music catalog.

-Aside from conventional podcasts, Spotify is venturing into video podcasts.
-This will allow podcasters to upload videos to accompany episodes on their shows.
-A live audio feature geared towards sports and music is also another feature in the works.
+Aside from conventional podcasts, Spotify has ventured into video podcasts.
+This allows podcasters to upload videos to accompany episodes on their shows.

-Other types of content available on the app include:
+Other types of content available on Spotify include: